Goldbar97/Study/CodingTest/LeetCode/Counting Bits.md

 ## My Solution
 First, we need to know that multiplying or dividing with 2 acts same as shifting to left or right.

-Shifting doesn't make change of the number of ones.
+Shifting doesn't make change of the number of ones unless the number is not divisable by 2.

-If the number is not divisable by 2, it means there is 1 at the least significant bit.
+If the number is not divisable, it means there is 1 at the least significant bit.
 Other than that the number of ones is just same as shifting it to right.

 ## Code
 ```java